Click on a link below to jump to a section, or scroll down to learn more about our collection, facilities, and policies.

 All researchers visiting the Samuel Eliot Morison Memorial Library are expected to adhere to all guidelines and/or restrictions imposed by the Museum.

-For information on obtaining images, text, and multimedia from the Museum's collections for commercial use, publication, public display, or licensing agreements, please review both the Rights and Reproductions and the Fees for Service pages and submit a written request using the Reference Request Form.
+For information on obtaining images, text, and multimedia from the Museum's collections for commercial use, publication, public display, or licensing agreements, please visit the Rights and Reproductions and the Fees for Service pages and submit a written request to firstname.lastname@example.org.
 Permission requests must include a description of the item to be reproduced, along with the following information: